Mirobit/Labelit/README.md

 ## How To

 See [GUIDE.md](https://github.com/Mirobit/Labelit/blob/master/GUIDE.md) and check the [examples](https://github.com/Mirobit/Labelit/blob/master/examples) folder, to see how the input data needs to be structured.
+See [docs/MongoDB.md](https://github.com/Mirobit/Labelit/blob/master/docs/MongoDB.md) to find out how to change the MongoDB database location.

 ## ToDo